 1. Dynamic Typing

 JavaScript is dynamically typed, meaning that variables can hold any data type and change their type over time.
-This flexibility is both a strength and a potential source of confusion for new developers.
+For this reason, the flexibility it offers is both a strength and, at times, a source of confusion for new developers.

 2. First-Class Functions